PeleonDev/discordstatus/README.md

 ## Security Consideration

 The script contains obfuscated code that may be hard to understand.
 If you did not write or review this part of the code, be cautious before deploying it on your server to avoid potential security risks.

----

-This README explains the purpose and usage of the script, includes a brief customization guide, and highlights potential security concerns regarding the obfuscated code at the end.
-It’s structured for easy understanding for contributors and users alike.